-Iran promises to avenge U.S. killing of top commander Soleimani
+Iran vows to avenge U.S. killing of top commander Soleimani

 Top Iraqi militia commander Abu Mahdi al-Muhandis, an adviser to Soleimani, was also killed in the attack.

-Iran has been locked in a long conflict with the United States that escalated sharply last week with an attack on the U.S. embassy in Iraq by pro-Iranian militiamen following a U.S. air raid on the Kataib Hezbollah militia, founded by Muhandis.
+Longrunning U.S.-Iranian hostilities escalated sharply last week with an attack on the U.S. embassy in Iraq by pro-Iranian militiamen following a U.S. air raid on the Kataib Hezbollah militia, founded by Muhandis.

-Responding to the strike, Iraq’s prime minister said Washington had violated a deal for keeping U.S. troops in his country.
+Responding to Friday’s attack, Iraq’s prime minister said Washington had violated a deal for keeping U.S. troops in his country.

 Israel put its army on high alert and U.S. allies in Europe including Britain, France and Germany voiced concerns about an escalation in tensions.

 The Pentagon said the “U.S. military has taken decisive defensive action to protect U.S. personnel abroad by killing Qassem Soleimani”.
 Trump ordered the strike to disrupt future Iranian attack plans, it said.

 U.S. officials, speaking on condition of anonymity, said Soleimani was killed in a drone strike.
-Iran’s Revolutionary Guards said he was killed in an attack by U.S. helicopters.
+Iran’s Revolutionary Guards said he died in an attack by U.S. helicopters.

 The U.S. embassy in Baghdad urged all American citizens to depart Iraq immediately.

-Concern about disruption to Middle East oil supplies, including shipping crude through the Gulf, pushed prices up nearly $3 a barrel.
 U.S. employees of foreign oil companies in Basra were preparing to leave the country, but Iraq’s oil ministry said output and exports were unaffected.

+Oil prices jumped more than $3 a barrel over concern about disruption to Middle East supplies.

-Khamenei said harsh revenge awaited the “criminals” who killed Soleimani.
-His death, though bitter, would double the motivation of the resistance against the United States and Israel, he said.
+Khamenei said harsh revenge awaited the “criminals” who killed Soleimani and said his death would double resistance against the United States and Israel.

-In a statement carried by state television he called for three days of national mourning.

-Khamenei quickly appointed Soleimani’s deputy, Brigadier General Esmail Ghaani, to replace him as Quds Force head.
-The force’s agenda “will be unchanged from the time of his predecessor,” Khamenei said in a statement.
+In statements carried by state media, he called for three days of national mourning and appointed Soleimani’s deputy, Brigadier General Esmail Ghaani, to replace him as Quds Force head.

+U.S. Secretary of State Mike Pompeo, speaking on Fox News, defended the strike as lawful, adding that the risk of doing nothing regarding Iran was enormous.

+While the United States did not seek war with Iran it would not stand by and see American lives put at risk, he said.

-As leader of the Quds Force, the foreign arm of the Revolutionary Guards, Soleimani, 62, had a key role in fighting in Syria and Iraq.
+As leader of the Quds Force, the foreign arm of the Revolutionary Guards, Soleimani had a key role in fighting in Syria and Iraq.

 Over two decades he was at the forefront of projecting the Islamic Republic’s military influence across the Middle East, acquiring celebrity status at home and abroad.